illidanlab/PREPARE-Challenge-Acoustic-Track-Code/README.md

 - Use MFCC as feature and Logistic Regression as classifier: `python main.py --acoustic MFCC --model LR`
 - Remove noisy samples in training data: `python main.py --remove_noise`
-- Use Wav2Vec + MFCC as features, Support Vector Classifier as classifier, Grid Search for hyper-parameters, and remove noisy samples: `python main.py --acoustic Wav2Vec MFCC --model SVC --remove_noise --grid_search`
+- Use Wav2Vec + MFCC as features, Support Vector Classifier as classifier, Grid Search for hyper-parameters, and remove all noisy samples: `python main.py --acoustic Wav2Vec MFCC --model SVC --remove_noise all --grid_search`

 ## Acknowledgement
 This material is based in part upon work supported by the National Science Foundation under